 - All students at the regional and metro fairs must submit a student authorization form with their project, or teachers may send them directly to the History Fair office.
 Now available in Spanish (click here).

-- Read and communicate event information for the contest through the FAQ (to be posted spring 2020).
+- Download and communicate event information for the contest through the FAQ (to be posted spring 2020).

 The Chicago Metro History Fair provides professional development opportunities to support teachers offering historical inquiry projects.
 From offerings in History Fair methods workshops to research experiences and scholar-based sessions, History Fair PD enriches teacher practice and builds content knowledge.